jethrojones/website/_notes/Move from BlogTalkRadio to Transistor.md

 I realized downloading them all by hand would be a pain, even if it was 25 at a time.
 That would still mean I need to download 165 sessions.
 So I had ChatGPT build a scraper for the MP3s.
 That ran for about 3.5 and then timed out with a TCPS Socket error.
 I don't know what that means, but quite the eventful day today!

 Could have been because my computer went to sleep, finally.

+## Update December 8, 2024
+The blog is now totally transferred over.
+They were able to do it all on the backend and make it work!
+Wahoo!
+Check it out [here](https://edutalk.transistor.fm)